15 Visualization

 Figure 15.13: Jittered points representing the data distribution of the Stiller data.

 To plot both condition means and participant means, we need to create two different data frames.
 Here sgf_subj_means is a data frame of means for each participant; sgf_subj_ci is a data frame with means and confidence intervals across participants.
-For this purpose, we use the tidyboot package and the tidyboot_mean() function, which gives us bootstrapped 95% confidence intervals for the means.
+For this purpose, we use the tidyboot package (Braginsky and Yurovsky 2018) and the tidyboot_mean() function, which gives us bootstrapped 95% confidence intervals for the means.

 sgf_subj_means <- sgf |>